-Finally, as a member of the Ways & Means Committee, I have consistently fought to open new markets for our farmers so that they can compete in the global economy.
+Finally, as a member of the Ways & Means Committee, I have fought to ensure trade agreements benefit Washington’s rural economy and open new markets for our farmers so that they can compete globally.